EVE-University/aa-package-monitor/README.md

 - Copy the respective command for a package update to your clipboard directly from the package list
 - Can automatically notify admins when there is an update available for a currently installed package

+>**Hint**: Update notifications are sent as AA notifications to all admins.
+We recommend using [Discord Notify](https://gitlab.com/ErikKalkoken/aa-discordnotify) to automatically forward those notifications to Discord as DMs.

 ## Screenshots

 ![screenshot](https://i.imgur.com/9ZMz1ji.png)